jmacedoc1/genomic-annotation-service/README.md

+# Introduction

+Genomic annotation service that allows users to annotate files using AWS.

 # gas-framework

 An enhanced web framework (based on [Flask](http://flask.pocoo.org/)) for use in a "Cloud Computing" course capstone project.
 Adds robust user authentication (via [Globus Auth](https://docs.globus.org/api/auth)), modular templates, and some simple styling based on [Bootstrap](http://getbootstrap.com/).

 Directory contents are as follows: